istio/istio.io/content/en/blog/2021/patch-tuesdays/index.md

 ---
-title: How security releases (patch tuesday, embargoes, 0-days) are handled by the Product Security working group
+title: How security releases (patch Tuesdays, embargoes, 0-days) are handled by the Product Security working group
-description: Announcing patch Tuesdays, how 0-days and embargoes are handled, updates to the security best practices page and the notification of the early disclosure list.
+description: Announcing patch Tuesdays, how 0-days and embargoes are handled, updates to the security best practices page and the membership to the early disclosure list.
 publishdate: 2021-05-11
 attribution: "Jacob Delgado (Aspen Mesh)"
 keywords: [cve,product security]